top of page

 Insurance coverage for TMJ treatment is notoriously inconsistent.
 Your policy is unique, and coverage depends on several factors:

-What Affects Coverage:
+What Affects Coverage

-Allowable billing codes: Some plans don't cover codes related to jaw pain or articular disc disorders
+• Allowable billing codes: Some plans don't cover codes related to jaw pain or articular disc disorders.

-Treatment restrictions: Some insurers only approve neck treatment, limiting the
+• Treatment restrictions: Some insurers only approve neck treatment, limiting the comprehensive care you actually need.

 Getting Clarity on Your Coverage